 Now that you have found positions you are interested in, it is time to apply!
+First check to make sure that you meet the required qualifications.
+If you do not meet all of the required qualifications, it is probably not worth spending the time to apply.
+You do not need to have the preferred qualifications, but possessing them will make you a better candidate for the position.
+Both required and preferred qualifications are good things to state/mention in your application materials.
 At a minimum, you will need to submit your resume, but additional information is also often requested.
 For some positions, additional documents such as a cover letter or transcripts might be required.
 Even when not required, providing a cover letter to introduce yourself and highlight a few qualifications that make you a strong candidate for the specific position is always recommended if you have time to prepare a quality document.
 See Step 4 of the Employment Guide for more information on developing your marketing materials.

 Employers collect job applicant materials in a variety of ways that include through CyHire, their own career website, email, regular mail, and in person.
 When applying online or in person, you may need to fill out an application profile and possibly answer a few screening questions.
-Some of the information (like gender, ethnicity, disabilities, etc.) is used by HR for equal employment opportunity compliance record keeping and is not shared with the selection committee or hiring manager.
 It is recommended that you answer all questions to prevent being eliminated from consideration due to an incomplete application.
+When supplemental questions are asked (e.g., Describe your experience working with ____.), be sure to answer them fully (similar to how you would answer a question during an interview) as they are an important part of your application.
+Avoid saying “refer to resume” or only providing one sentence answers.
+The information from some of the questions (like gender, ethnicity, disabilities, etc.) is used by HR for equal employment opportunity compliance record keeping and is not shared with the selection committee or hiring manager.

 Know Your Value